cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n-atv-18.2.md

 palera1n is a semi-tethered jailbreak compatible with the Apple TV HD (4th generation) and Apple TV 4K (1st generation) on tvOS versions 15.0 - 26.0.1.

 ::: warning

 If you are using an old, tethered version of palera1n, you'll need to <router-link to="/removing-palera1n-legacy">remove palera1n</router-link> before continuing.

 :::

 ::: danger

 You cannot use rootless for this guide and must jailbreak using rootful.
-If you installed rootless, please follow <router-link to="/removing-palera1n-tvos">Removing palera1n (tvOS)</router-link>.
+If you installed rootless, please follow <router-link to="/removing-palera1n-atv">Removing palera1n (Apple TV)</router-link>.

 :::